-Despite geopolitical and domestic uncertainty and the associated impacts on consumer and business confidence, there is a growing level of cautious optimism as inflation and interest rates appear to have peaked.
-Public market valuations remain high - too high?...only time will tell - but notwithstanding any wider market risk, the Board is confident that there continue to be significant opportunities to grow Shareholder value in investments in entrepreneurial, can-do companies.
+Despite a number of geopolitical events and domestic uncertainty and the associated impacts on consumer and business confidence, there is a growing level of cautious optimism as inflation and interest rates appear to have peaked.
+The growth in public market indices continues unabated and there appears to be a growing disconnect with underlying commercial evidence.
+Notwithstanding this wider market risk, the Board is confident that there continue to be significant opportunities to grow Shareholder value.

 The portfolio companies, given that they are predominantly young and early-stage in nature, may feel the impacts of any further economic disruption more than their mature counterparts.
-The Investment Adviser's experienced portfolio directors are proactively guiding and advising our management teams to ensure that action is undertaken as necessary and opportunities are capitalised on when they arise.
+The Investment Adviser's experienced portfolio directors are proactively guiding and advising portfolio company management teams to ensure that action is undertaken as necessary and opportunities are capitalised on when they arise.